Scoy-Bois/TruckerApp/README.md

 This repository serves as a collaborative space for our Good Driver Program application.
 Our software stack is as follows:

 Front-End:
-Code: React
+React

+Framework:
-Templates: djengo
+djengo

-API:
-Microsoft Azure
+API Format:
+Rest API

 Back-End:
 Python

 DB:
 mongodb

+Compute:
+EC2

+Storage:
+EBS